arthurscchan/ProvMark/documentation/usage.md

 #### Trial (Default: 2):
 - Number of trial executed for each graph for generalization
 - More trial will result in longer processing time, but provide a more accurate result as multiple trial can help to filter out uncertainty and unrelated elements and noise

+#### Round (Default: 1):
+- For scalibility test only.
+- Declare how much time the same content is running repeataly

 #### Output:
 - Three clingo graphs stored in result folder